Cryptkeeper/liblorproto/README.md

 The LOR protocol has four distinct ways to reference channels.
 Each becomes increasingly complex, but at the benefit of far more channel control options—dramatically reducing bandwidth use compared to individual channels.

-1. Using a single channel ID
+1. Using a single channel ID.
 2. Using 1-2 "channel bank" bit masks for selecting up to 16 sequential channels.
 A single channel bank is an 8 bit mask.
 Each "channel group" (16 channels) therefor contains two channel banks, named "high" (channels 1-8, first channel bank) and "low" (channels 9-16, second channel bank).
 These seemingly backwards names come from their bit order when encoded into the LOR protocol, with the "high" channel bank becoming the highest order bits and vice versa.
-3. Using mode #2 with an additional channel group offset, which offsets the channel group mask by a multiple of 16.
+3. Using the previous mode with a channel group offset, which offsets the channel group mask by a multiple of 16.
-4. Using a single unit ID to automatically select all its channels (rarely usable)
+4. Using a single unit ID to automatically select all its channels (rarely usable).

 ```
-                 High Channel Bank                Low Channel Bank
+                 High Channel Bank (1-8)   Low Channel Bank (9-16)
                  ┌───────────────────────┬───────────────────────┐
                  ▼                       │                       ▼
                  ┌──┬──┬──┬──┬──┬──┬──┬──┼──┬──┬──┬──┬──┬──┬──┬──┐